swfiua/gotu/docs/about.rst

 bodies from a previous time, nearer the Big Bang is what conventional theory says.
-These are just intrinsic features of the geometry of the universe, optical illusions caused by the arrival of a new galaxy at the edge of our visible universe, says Rourke. in joint work with Robert MacKay.
+These are just intrinsic features of the geometry of the universe, optical illusions caused by the arrival of a new galaxy at the edge of our visible universe, says Rourke, in joint work with Robert MacKay.

-I believe it was Robert MacKay that described the whole thing as an extreme example of *observer selection bias*: each source of light we see blue-shifted for all but a, relatively small, finite time and then see it increasingly red shifted for the rest of our eternity.
+I believe it was Robert MacKay that described the whole thing as an extreme example of *observer selection bias*: each source of light we see blue-shifted for all but a relatively small, finite time and then see it increasingly red shifted for the rest of eternity.

 The cosmic microwave background being the thermalised radiation from the less dramatic arrivals.

-If you got this far, I think you will agree that this is a book making some fascinating and dramatic claims.
+If you got this far, I think you will agree that this is a book making some fascinating and significant claims.

 It is coming at a time that observational physics has never been stronger and I believe there is now considerable observational